-New York City is set to implement congestion pricing on June 30, touting it as a way to unclog traffic-prone streets and improve public transportation infrastructure.
+Gov. Kathy Hochul is planning to implement congestion pricing in New York City on Jan.
+5, 2025, touting it as a way to unclog traffic-prone streets and improve public transportation infrastructure.

 Focusing on the lower half of Manhattan, the plan aims to curb traffic jams, cut emissions and create a more fluid urban landscape.
 Here’s what you need to know.